Maritime-Assign/ReactProject/README.md

 ### About the Project

-This React project serves as the front end for the Marine Engineers' Beneficial Association (MEBA) Union website.
+This React project serves as the front end for the Marine Engineers' Beneficial Association (MEBA) Union joboard.
 It allows MEBA union employees to:

 - Log in and view current job listings (both available and claimed).
 - Edit specific columns or entire rows of data, provided they have the necessary privileges granted by an admin.